Roman Polanski: 2005–present

-2020s

-Fifth César Award for Best Director
+Polanski caused outrage by comparing his own experience's to Dreyfus's.
+In an interview to promote the film, Polanski said: "I am familiar with many of the workings of the apparatus of persecution shown in the film...
+I can see the same determination to deny the facts and condemn me for things I have not done.
+Most of the people who harass me do not know me and know nothing about the case."
+Aside from Polanski's involvement, the film was not controversial and was generally well reviewed.

 In February 2020, Polanski won Best Director at France's 2020 Cesar Awards.
 Neither Polanski nor the cast and crew of An Officer and a Spy (J'accuse) attended the awards ceremony hosted at the Salle Pleyel in Paris.
 Polanski said that he will not submit himself to a "public lynching" over rape accusations he denies.
 Addressing the accusations of sexual assault leveled at him, he said, "Fantasies of unhealthy minds are now treated as proven facts."
 This is Polanski's fifth Best Director Cesar win, the record for a single director; he previously won for Tess, The Pianist, The Ghost Writer, and Venus in Fur.
+Polanski's wife Emmanuelle Seigner accepted the award on his behalf.

-Prior to the awards ceremony, Polanski released a statement, saying, "For several days, people have asked me this question: Will I or won't I attend the Cesar ceremony?
+Prior to the awards ceremony, Polanski released a statement, saying: "For several days, people have asked me this question: Will I or won't I attend the Cesar ceremony?
 The question I ask in turn is this: How could I?. [...]
 The way the night will unfold, we already know in advance," he continued.
 "Activists have already threatened me with a public lynching, some have announced protests in front of the Salle Pleyel.
 Others intend to make it a platform to denounce (the) governing body.
 It promises to look more like a symposium than a celebration of cinema."
-Polanski said he was skipping the ceremony in order to protect his team as well as his wife and children, who "have been made to suffer injuries and affronts."
+Polanski said he was skipping the ceremony in order to protect his team as well as his wife and children, who "have been made to suffer injuries and affronts".
 Making reference to the recent media scandal that led to the Cesar board's mass resignation, Polanski added: "The press and social media have presented our 12 nominations as if they were gifts offered to us by the academy's board of directors, as some authoritarian gesture that had forced their resignations.
-Doing so undermines the secret vote of the 4,313 professionals who alone decide the nominations and the more than 1.5 million viewers who came to see the film."
+Doing so undermines the secret vote of the 4,313 professionals who alone decide the nominations and the more than 1.5 million viewers who came to see the film".